 Participants in the Istanbul program remain registered as full-time students in the College.
 They take and receive credit for four courses: the three courses in the civilization sequence and the Turkish language course.
 The civilization sequence meets the College’s civilization requirement.
-If a student has already met this requirement, he or she may use these courses as electives.
-Their use, partial or total, in a program of study (major) must be approved by the undergraduate chair of the respective department.
+Students who have already met this requirement may use these courses as electives.
+Their use, partial or total, in a program of study (major) must be approved by the undergraduate chair of the student’s respective major.
 The language course will normally count as an elective.
 The Turkish language course in Istanbul is not keyed to Chicago’s Turkish language sequences.
-Course titles, units of credit and grades are placed on the College transcript.
+Course titles, units of credit, and grades are placed on the College transcript.

-Study abroad students pay regular College tuition, a program fee and a non-refundable study abroad administrative fee.
-The tuition and program fee are paid in conformity with the home campus payment schedule, and the non-refundable study abroad administrative fee is submitted when accepting a place in a program.
-Precise figures for the Istanbul program during the 2019-20 year are listed below:
+Study abroad students pay regular College tuition, a program fee, and a nonrefundable study abroad administrative fee.
+The tuition and program fee are paid in conformity with the home campus payment schedule, and the nonrefundable study abroad administrative fee is submitted when accepting a place in a program.
+Precise figures for the Istanbul program during the 2022–2023 year are listed below: